 • Increases transparency at the NYPD School Safety Division and the Department of Education.”

-Following the lead of New York City, we call on the Chicago City Council to pass an ordinance mirroring the NYC Student Safety Act.
+Following the lead of New York City, Project NIA convened a coalition of individuals and organizations to press the Chicago Public Schools to make school discipline data more transparent.
+Initially, the coalition called on Mayor Rahm Emanuel to pass an ordinance mirroring the NYC Student Safety Act.
 The Chicago Student Safety Act (2012) would require quarterly reporting by the Chicago Public Schools and Chicago Police Department (CPD) to the City Council on school safety and disciplinary issues, including incidents involving arrests and suspensions of students.
 It would provide the public with raw data to study the impact of disciplinary practices and encourage the crafting of more effective policies.